paulrobertlloyd/paulrobertlloyd-v4/src/_content/projects/24_ways.md

 ## Continual refinement

-The redesign was warmly received by the readership, leading to the project winning ‘Best Collaborative Project’ at the 2014 net Awards.
+The redesign was warmly received by the readership, leading to the project winning *Best Collaborative Project* at the 2014 net Awards.
 In the years since, I have taken the opportunity to revisit aspects of the site to ensure the code and design remains relevant.
 In 2016, I abstracted the components used to build the site into a [publicly available component library][3], and in 2017 reviewed the code to ensure the site was accessible to all, a process I [documented on CSS-Tricks][4].

 [1]: https://24ways.org
 [2]: https://alistapart.com/article/the-web-aesthetic